zautumnz/cozy/README.md

 ## 2.9 Comments

-`monkey` support two kinds of comments:
+`cozy` support two kinds of comments:

 * Single-line comments begin with `//` and last until the end of the line.
 * Multiline comments between `/*` and `*/`.